obophenotype/cell-ontology-training/README.md

 Participants will need to have access to the following resources and tools prior to the training:
 - **GitHub account** - register for a free GitHub account [here](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
 - **Protege** - Please install Protege 5.5, oownload it [here](https://protege.stanford.edu/)
-- Please try and install ELK 0.5
+- Please try and install ELK 0.4.3
   - Go to the [ELK pages](https://github.com/liveontologies/elk-reasoner/wiki/GettingElk)
   - Scroll down and click on Protege Plugin latest build
   - When downloaded, unzip and copy puli and elk jars (two .jar files) in the unpacked directory.
-  - Important: it seems Elk 0.5.
-Does not work with all versions of Protege, in particular, 5.2 and below.
-These instructions were only tested with Protege 5.5!     -  Paste these files in your Protege plugin directory.
+  -  Paste these files in your Protege plugin directory.
 This is in one of two locations:
   - ~/.Protege/plugins (note this is usually hidden from finder, but you can see it in the terminal) or
   - Go to Protege in Applications (Finder), right click, 'Show package contents' -> Java -> plugins
   - Restart Protege.
 You should see ELK 0.5 installed in your Reasoner menu